 Open Culture Guidelines

 Open Culture is a new permit type available from the Mayor’s Street Activity Permit Office allowing for ticketed performances.
-Arts and cultural institutions, as well as entertainment venues, will have the opportunity to secure a permit for socially distanced performances at over 100 street locations throughout all five boroughs.
+Arts and cultural institutions, as well as entertainment venues, will have the opportunity to secure a permit for socially distanced performances at almost 200 street locations throughout all five boroughs.

 Applications will be considered on a first-come, first-serve basis.
 Applications open on March 1st at 12pm and the program will run through October 31, 2021.

 To apply for an Open Culture event, click here.